 Master's degree students pay a \$30 graduation fee, and PhD students pay \$75.
 There are no additional charges for diploma or binding.
 The graduation fee is non-refundable and is valid for three semesters after the semester in which it is paid.
-If you don't graduate on time, contact the graduate school (865-974-2475 or gradschool@utk.edu) for reapplication and utilization of the fee.
+If you don't graduate on time, contact the graduate school (865-974-2475 or <a href="mailto:graduate.g